 Beyond the fort itself, you’ll find expansive grounds that are freely available for public use.
 Though we visited the fort in the morning, we returned to the grounds at dusk for a little casual kite flying.
 Street vendors sell ice cream, kites and other necessities on the sidewalk adjacent to the park, so just bring your camera and a smile.

 Apart from visiting Fort San Felipe del Morro, we didn’t have a set agenda for our day in San Juan with kids except to soak up the feeling of the city.
 We strolled through old town, drank from fresh coconuts, watched boats come in by the harbor, and then walked along Paseo de la Princesa to see San Juan Gate and eventually return back to the fort.
-We arrived at sunset just in time for Jacob to learn how to fly a kite on the beautiful grounds of the fort.
+We arrived at sunset just in time for our son to learn how to fly a kite on the beautiful grounds of the fort.

 For a taste of Puerto Rican food, we ducked into El Jibarito in Old San Juan.
 Is El Jibarito a tourist trap?
 Perhaps somewhat.
 When we visited, the wait was long and it was thick with kids on spring break from New York; however, once inside we saw a clientele that included both tourists and locals.
 The food was good, the drinks were strong and the waiter was gracious and very helpful with translation and keeping our kid happy.
 I’ve read great recommendations for Cafe Manolin as well; I’ll definitely put it on our list for the next visit, asmany feel that the food and vibe are more authentic, plus the prices are better.